JuanGaleano/isochrone_osm_map_in_R/README.md

 **Step 8:** Get streets data from Open Street Maps for your area of referecence.
 And extract the data into a sf object.

+**Step 9:** Crop the streets map by intersecting them with the isochrone layer.

+**Step 10:** plot your final map combining OSM data on the street of Bangkok with the isochrone sf object